dnys1/swp/data/feather/README.md

 ![NOAA Site Map](images/feather_noaa_map.png)

+For storage data, California's CDEC was used and for all 4 reservoirs, elevation was also available going back at least 25 years.

 ## Data Files

 | Filename                                                     | Type                             | Source/Site no.                                                                                        | Start Date | End Date   |